Susan Shie

 |

 Susan says that to her, art is next to godliness, and her work shows her passionate belief in the spiritual importance of creativity in everyday life.
-Her art is intensely personal, combining cartoon-like colored drawings of herself and her friends, family, and pets with pictures of everyday things like kitchen tools and appliances, pies, vegetables and flowers and references to peace, politics, and the environment.
+Her art is intensely personal, combining boldly outlined and colored paintings of herself and her friends, family, and pets with images of everyday things like kitchen tools and appliances, pies, vegetables and flowers, and references to peace, politics, and the environment.
 “I just spent a year and a half being the nanny to my granddaughter, Eva,” she explains.
 “Being with a very innocent soul so much of the time made me more aware of how important it is for our world to be a safe and whole place for her generation to grow up in.”
 She describes her art as “personal diary work,” and she fills in everything she paints with detailed spontaneous handwritten diary entries that record whatever she is thinking and feeling at the time.
-The diary writing, which Susan executes with an AirPen®, adds yet another layer of texture and meaning to her complex work. |
+The diary writing, which Susan executes with an AirPen®, adds yet another layer of texture and meaning to her complex work.

 Detail, Sisters or The True Story of Sisters on Diets, showing Susan's journal writing